Who Pays Medical Bills In Virginia Car Accidents?

 As mentioned in a previous article, if the at-fault driver was underinsured your own insurance could make up the difference in paying for medical bills.
 Other factors will go into how much your case may really be worth.

 Our Attorneys Can Help Get You Compensation for Vehicle Accident Medical Bills

 Insurance law can be complex, having expensive medical bills makes these situations worse.
 Let the experts handle the hassle of collecting medical payments for you.
-Call Christina Pendleton & Associates at (804) 554-4444 to receive your free consultation today.
+Call a Richmond car accident lawyer at Christina Pendleton & Associates at (804) 554-4444 to receive your free consultation today.